binerogroup/documentation/_sources/networking/reverse-dns-ptr.rst.txt

 - On the floating IP that you want to assign the PTR to, press the small "cog" icon "set PTR".

-- In the "domain" field, enter the full PTR (for instance ``smtp.binero.com.``).
+- In the "domain" field, enter the full PTR (for example ``smtp.binero.com.``).
 Note the final dot in the example which needs to be there (this is the root zone that is most often left out).

 - In the description field, enter an optional description of the IP (for example "external mail relay").